All you Have to Know About UK Gambling Taxes

 Then, in 1960, the UK Parliament Passed the Betting and Gaming Act, which went into effect on January 1, 1961, and established the National Lottery in the mid-1990s.

-The UK also had a tax of 6.75% on sports wagers, which was substituted by a 15 per cent tax on gross earnings in 2001.
+The UK also imposed a 6.75% tax on sports wagers, which was replaced by a 15% tax on gross earnings in 2001.

 UK Gambling Taxes After The Gambling Act 2005